 - Initial Fact-Gathering.
 The Investigator will interview both Parties and relevant witnesses, gather evidence provided or identified by the Parties or witnesses, and gather any evidence that is otherwise available.
 The Investigator will prepare a summary or write-up of each interview ("Interview Summary").
 The Investigator will share each Interview Summary with each interviewee.
 The interviewee will have the opportunity to correct or comment on any statements made in the Interview Summary.
 Any comments or corrections will be reflected, and interviewees will be asked to sign the Interview Summary as acknowledgment of its accuracy. - Rebuttal Fact-Gathering.
 The Investigator may conduct follow-up interviews with both Parties and witnesses based upon evidence gathered during the Initial Fact-Gathering.
 The Parties and witnesses can expect that, in these follow-up interviews, the Investigator may seek responses to specific allegations or evidence (for example, an Investigator may show one of the Parties a series of text messages and ask about the content of the text messages).
 To the extent additional materials, witnesses, and/or evidence are identified during this time, the Investigator will conduct additional interviews and gather additional evidence consistent with the procedures outlined under the "Initial Fact-Gathering."
 These steps may be repeated as necessary to ensure a complete gathering of evidence. - Investigative Report.
 The Investigator will prepare an Investigative Report, which will contain a written summary of the relevant evidence (including exculpatory and inculpatory evidence) gathered in the course of the preliminary investigation.
-The Investigator will not state ultimate findings as to whether the Respondent has, or has not, violated one or more of the College's policies.
 The Investigator will attach as exhibits to the report all Interview Summaries and any evidence gathered and relied upon in the preliminary investigation.
 When the Investigator determines that the preliminary investigation is complete, the Investigator will submit the Investigative Report to the Title IX Coordinator.
-The Title IX Coordinator may require the Investigator to conduct additional investigation, in which case the Investigator will do so consistent with the procedures outlined above.
+The Investigator may, but is not required, to offer recommendations regarding responsibility in the Investigative Report, as the Title IX Coordinator may wish to review this information before making determinations as to next steps (as further described below).
+However, the Investigator is not a decision-maker on the case, and any offered recommendations will not be afforded any weight by subsequent Hearing Panel members (if the case proceeds to a hearing) as to whether the Respondent has, or has not, violated one or more of the College's policies.
+The Title IX Coordinator may also require the Investigator to conduct additional investigation, in which case the Investigator will do so consistent with the procedures outlined above.